-a.
-How do you develop your strategy?
-Answer each of the following questions.

-- How do you conduct your strategic planning? - Response:

-How does you strategy development process stimulate and incorporate innovation?

-How do you collect and analyze relevant data and develop information for you strategic planning process?

-How do you decide which key processes will be accomplished by your workforce and which by external suppliers and partners?

-What are your organization's key strategic objectives and timetable for achieving them?

-How do your strategic objectives achieve appropriate balance among varying and potentially competing organizational needs?

-b.
-How do you implement strategy?
-Answer each of the following questions.

-What are your key short- and longer-term action plans?

-How do you deploy your action plans?

-How do you ensure that financial and other resources are available to support the achievement of your action plans while you meet current obligations?
+- a.
+Describe how your organization develops its strategy and strategic objectives.
+Answering the following questions may enhance your discussion. - How do you conduct your strategic planning? - How does you strategy development process stimulate and incorporate innovation? - How do you collect and analyze relevant data and develop information for you strategic planning process? - What are your key work systems? - What are your key strategic objectives and timetable for achieving them? - How do your strategic objectives achieve appropriate balance among varying and potentially competing organizational needs?

-What are your key workforce plans to support your short- and longer-term strategic objectives and action plans?

-What key performance measures or indicators do you use to track the achievement and effectiveness of action plans?

-For these key performance measures or indicators, what are your performance projections for your shortand longer-term planning horizons?
+- b.
+Describe how your organization implements strategy, i.e. develops action plans, implements them, changes them if circumstances require, and measures progress.
+Answering the following questions may enhance your discussion. - What are your key short- and longer-term action plans? - How do you deploy your action plans? - What are your key workforce plans to support your short- and longer-term strategic objectives and action plans? - What key performance measures or indicators do you use to track the achievement and effectiveness of action plans? - For these key performance measures or indicators, what are your performance projections for your planning horizons?

-How do you establish and implement modified action plans if circumstances require a shift in plans and rapid execution of new plans?